-What is vaginal pH?
+What is a vaginal pH test?

 The pH scale measures the acidity or alkalinity of a water-based solution, including within the human body.
 It ranges from zero to 14, with seven being neutral.
 Anything below seven is acidic (like vinegar or lemon juice), while anything above seven is alkaline or basic (for example, bleach or ammonia).

-Most healthy people will have a vaginal pH of between 3.8 and 4.5.
-This means that the environment is moderately acidic, and it's important for the bacteria in your vaginal microbiome.
-The acidity is determined by lactic acid-producing bacteria called Lactobacillus, the "good" bacteria that help prevent unwanted infections.
-However, any shift in your microbiome's normal balance can alter your pH.
+Any shift in your microbiome's normal balance can alter your pH.
 While the bacteria in your vagina work overtime to keep your pH balanced, there are plenty of things that can throw a spanner in the works, such as:

 - Unprotected sex: Semen has a high pH, which can raise the risk of infection.
 Sex can also introduce bad bacteria or other pathogens that mess with your natural balance.